kawax/laravel-google-searchconsole/README.md

 #### 2. Using OAuth with Model Integration

-You can use the `SearchConsole` trait to integrate Search Console functionality directly into your models:
+You can use the `WithSearchConsole` trait to integrate Search Console functionality directly into your models:

 ```php
 <?php